 Indeed, we make a huge difference.
 Most of us will see many thousands of patients in our careers.
 Some encounters are routine.
 Some are dramatic (resuscitations, natural disasters, miscarriages, cardiac events, helping families cope with a death).
 Examples abound.
 We do impact patient’s lives and often change them.

 Interestingly, the opposite happens, as well.
 Patients can change us.
 Some interactions can affect us deeply, often unexpectedly.
 We spend so much time working to change things “out there,” it’s easy to forget that patients can make a lasting impact on us too.

 Early in my career, I never thought about it that way.
 But one day, that changed...

 “Hello, this is Dr. Pilgrim.
 I’m the medical director in the emergency department.
-I understand that you were concerned about your experience here.
-Do you have time talk?
-I’d like to help if I can.”
+I understand that you were concerned about your patient experience here.
+Do you have time to talk?
+I want to help if I can.”